shadowaxe99/pest-to-invest/README.md

 # Elysium Files

-This is a program for sending personalized emails to a list of investors.
-It uses the GPT-3 model to generate email content based on investor information.
+This is a powerful and versatile program designed to automate the process of sending personalized emails to a list of investors.
+By leveraging the cutting-edge GPT-3 model, the program generates highly engaging and customized email content based on the specific information of each investor.

 ## Setup